Mindset-Epico/Mindset-Epico/README.md

 <br>

-💻 A new programmer and TI Analyst from Belo Horizonte - MG - Brazil.
+💻 A new Programmer and TI Analyst from Belo Horizonte - MG - Brazil.

 🔭 I’m currently working at Prevenir Assistencial.